GPEdit.msc or Group Policy Editor is a handy tool for the Windows operating system which is easier to configure Windows settings.

 Windows cannot find “gpedit.msc“.
 Make sure you typed the name correctly, and then try again.

-Fortunately, there is a trick that we will discuss here that how to enable GPEdit.msc or Group Policy Editor in Windows 10 Home Edition.
+Fortunately, there is a trick that we will discuss here how to enable GPEdit.msc or Group Policy Editor in Windows 10 Home Edition.

 You can also enable Group Policy Editor by doing some changes to Registry Editor.
-But, we found it a lengthy procedure and also risky for novice user.
+But, we found it a lengthy procedure and also risky for the novice user.

 Note: Before you do any changes to Windows, it is advisable to create a System Restore point.
 So, that if any thing goes wrong you can revert it back.